 THE ART OF COACHING

-Fundamental to all effective coaching is establishing a relationship of mutual trust and respect, a safe space for curiosity and wonder.
-As coaches, we explore the most inspiring, as well as the most challenging, aspects of our client's experience, and hold our clients as the primary source of the wisdom and direction that will lead to actions that are meaningful and sustainable.
+Fundamental to all effective coaching is establishing a relationship of mutual trust and respect, a safe space for curiosity and wonder to arise.
+As coaches, we explore the most inspiring, as well as the most challenging, aspects of our client's experience, and hold our them as the primary source of the wisdom and direction that will lead to actions that are meaningful and sustainable.

 This exploration is supported by deep listening; listening beyond the spoken word to the tone of voice, the choice of word, the language of the body.
 Powerful, simple questions often illuminate deep insights; an experienced coach will offer opportunities for the client to consider a completely new way of viewing their circumstances, but will never impose an agenda or a judgement on their client.